amcunningham/gp-oc-dashboard/research/PRACTICE_TOOL_DESIGN.md

 2026, when the CBT June edition adds practice-level call-waiting times — a natural addition to the phones card and the summary).

-Open: naming; whether this stays a page in this repository or is hosted elsewhere (e.g. the College) — which changes nothing technically and everything politically.
+Open: naming; whether this stays a page in this repository or is hosted elsewhere.